dps923/winter2017/notes/week_09/monday.md

 Classroom S2150 at 11:40am

 Agenda and sequence for today:
+1. Web services and Core Data storage
-1. More about fetch requests
+2. More about fetch requests
-2. Test 6
+3. Test 6
-3. Answer questions about, and help on Assignment 6
+4. Answer questions about, and help on Assignment 6
 <br>

 ### Reintroduction to Core Data